-In a successful school, every moment is a learning moment, where teachers strive for collective growth by modeling an approach to life that is filled with curiosity, wonder and a smidgen of critique.
-Educators share the responsibility of providing every learner with equitable access to an enjoyable, engaging, safe and purposeful environment which helps them realize their full potential.
-The school revolves around relationships – putting people first.
-The curriculum promotes positive wellbeing.
-Learning programme design is driven by student strength, community values and reflects growing teacher professional knowledge.
-Student outcomes transcend subject areas and connect to the real world, contributing to global questions and collective knowledge.
-The school’s culture applauds risk-taking and encourages resilience leading to growth.
-All community members collaboratively use data and evidence to ensure success.
-Essentially, there is a passion for learning which is visibly celebrated by all.
+In a successful school environment, every moment must be seen as a learning moment, every person as both a learner and a teacher, and every system component as valuable and integral.
+To ensure every moment, person and component contribute to collective growth, leaders must model an approach to life that is filled with curiosity, wonder and a smidgen of critique.
+In my ideal school, there would be a palpable passion for learning which is celebrated by all.
+Educators, students and parents would share the responsibility of providing every learner with equitable access to an enjoyable, engaging, safe and purposeful environment which helps them realize their full potential.
+Administrative decisions would revolve around relationships: always putting people first.
+Curriculum decisions would promote positive wellbeing, be driven by community values and reflect teacher professional knowledge.
+Student outcomes would transcend subject areas and connect to the real world, contributing to global questions and collective knowledge.
+The school’s culture would applaud risk-taking and encourage resilience leading to growth.

 As 21st century educators, we are privileged to teach and learn in a time of tremendous opportunity.
 The best schools leverage technological innovation and access to global networks.
 They also reflect upon the ‘tried and true’, drawing on evidence-based research and multiple forms of data to drive teaching performance and student achievement.
 Schools must learn from the masters of the past whilst leading innovation through future-focused thinking, delving simultaneously into active, ongoing research and the foundational historical philosophies it reflects with equal enthusiasm.